Mentorship played a key role in Brandon Ginley’s path in the doctoral program in computational cell biology, anatomy and pathology.

 “He dedicates a huge portion of his life to make sure his students are achieving their maximum potential.
 It is totally a regular occurrence to get emails from him at 3 a.m. because he has not stopped working all day,” Ginley says.

 “What I particularly like about Dr. Sarder — and it comes back to the coaching analogy — is that he will not let feelings get in the way of good research and student growth,” he says.

 “Sometimes pursuing a doctoral degree can feel extremely difficult and frustrating, especially when you have not been able to solve a problem for a long period of time or you have to repeat an entire set of analysis that was performed incorrectly,” Ginley notes.

 “Dr. Sarder does a really good job of managing student frustration and helping them learn how to organize their life to be maximally productive and efficient, even when they get mad or upset,” he adds.

 Ginley says he also admires Sarder because “he is ruthless in his pursuit of science and is always dedicated to getting the most truthful answer we can out of our data.”

 “There should never be shortcuts in research, because the information will be shared with the larger community and direct how future people in the community will conduct their own research,” he says.
 “We have an obligation to make sure all analysis is as squeaky clean as we can humanly make it.”

-“I thank them for their hard work and rigor in producing the data that flows into our lab,” he says.
-“The computational resources at UB’s Center for Computational Research are also invaluable because our lab is entirely computationally based.”
+“I thanked them for their hard work and rigor in producing the data that flows into our lab,” he says.
+“The computational resources at UB’s Center for Computational Research were also invaluable because our lab is entirely computationally based.”

 “The high level of scientific rigor held by Drs.
 Sarder and Tomaszewski have allowed me to acquire the skills I need to make this business venture successful,” Ginley says.